yiyi-z/codepath-iOS101-prework/README.md

 A [walkthrough video](https://youtube.com/shorts/2af-HVhidnY?feature=share) is uploaded to YouTube.

 ## App Brainstorming (Step 4)
+### My Favorite Apps

+#### 1. TickTick
+- Smooth switch between daily, weekly, and monthly views
+- Postpone key to move all overdue items to today

+#### 2. WeChat
+- Only shows post comments from mutual friends
+- You can easily add custom sticker memes to chats

+#### 3. Camera
+- Blurs the screen when viewed from the App Switcher
+- Has a button to switch to the Photos app easily

+#### 4. RedNote
+- Great personalized recommendation system
+- Gives you the option to either share your posts with potential connections or intentionally block them from seeing it

+### My App Idea

+I want to make a diary app that works like social media, but only for yourself.

+You can write long posts like a blog, short ones like a tweet, or just post a photo.
+You can also leave comments on your old posts, like replying to your past self.
+It creates a kind of quiet conversation between who you were and who you are now.

+There won’t be any social features.
+No followers, nothing public.
+Just a private space that feels honest and safe for reflection.

 ## Notes

 I spent some time figuring out how to connect the button to the logic.